HomeSubjects & CoursesEnglish

 Alice is the smartest of all.

-We can compare people, things and idea by using three different forms of adjectives.
+We can compare people, things and ideas by using three different forms of adjectives.

 Tom: Alice, Alice.